January 06, 2021

 Why choose The University Of Kansas Cancer Center for stomach cancer diagnosis and treatment?

 For a diagnosis as crucial as stomach cancer, there are many benefits to trusting our cancer team with your care.
-Our cancer center is 1 of only 71 NCI-designated cancer centers nationwide, and we have experts for diagnosing and treating stomach cancer.
+Our cancer center is 1 of only 54 NCI-designated comprehensive cancer centers nationwide, and we have experts for diagnosing and treating stomach cancer.
 We are a pioneer in new clinical trial research that leads to innovative treatments.
 In addition, our hospital continues to rank as the best in Kansas City and in Kansas according to U.S. News & World Report.